egblanco/inter-ai-ctive/README.md

 - ### NextJs Architecture

   APP Router is used to manage routes as well as the implementation of internal Services for integration with OpeanAi API and AWS.
 Integration with TailwindCSS and TypeScript.
+The context is handle with Zustand.

 - ### Specific Architecture
   📁 components: It contains all the components related to the visual representation of general elements such as Lists, Images, Text Boxes, Chat Elements, among others.